 About Facial Nerve Palsy

-The nervous system is what makes it possible for the brain to monitor and control the various functions of the human body, and damage to or interruptions in this system can have serious consequences.
+The nervous system allows the brain to monitor and control the various functions of the human body.
+Damage to or interruptions in this system can have serious consequences.
 If nerves are harmed in an accident or during a medical procedure, the affected muscle organ may be left numb or paralyzed, and the individual may not have any type of voluntary control over that area of the body.
 This includes the facial nerve, which is also referred to as the seventh cranial nerve.
-Damage to this nerve will commonly manifest with symptoms such as uneven movement on one side of the mouth, inability to close one eyelid and even total paralysis on one side of the face.
+Damage to this nerve will commonly manifest with symptoms such as uneven movement on one side of the mouth, inability to close one eyelid, and even total paralysis on one side of the face.

 Forceps Misuse And Facial Paralysis

 When the process of labor and delivery is delayed or is not proceeding as quickly as expected by the obstetrician, the doctor may decide to use forceps to pull the baby down the birth canal and complete the delivery.
 While this procedure is sometimes necessary and will often be effective in safeguarding both mother and child, misuse of forceps has the potential to cause more harm than good.
 The forceps blades, if applied with excessive pressure, can damage the nerves and cause partial or total paralysis.